drakewashere/timetracker/Documentation/MoSCoW.md

 - [X] Allow setting passwords for users
 - [X] Apply basic security principals to password storage
 - [X] Data persistence of timesheets accross application instances
-- [ ] Allow admins to edit or delete time stamps
-- [ ] Store which admin edited a time stamp
+- [X] Store which admin edited a time stamp
 - [ ] Store which admin deleted a time stamp
 - [ ] Custom timelines for user dashboard - show weekly, biweekly, monthly
 - [X] Provide a user-friendly failure mode if the employee ID is not registered, or none is entered